ABC Soup

 Site Director

-Individual in charge of the learning environment at the participating site; cannot be the PD.
+Individual in charge of the learning environment at the participating site.
+This individual must have the authority and responsibility to intercede on behalf of the trainee at the site.

 Sponsoring Institution (“home institution”)